 [S]ubversively simple, startlingly subversive, indirect in its directness, evasive in the appropriate ways, bracketed in mystery, and filled with hunger.
 These are the poems I want to read.

 Smith reveals his speaker's past, his preoccupations, his loves and hates and fears and loneliness—in short, his humanity.
 It is an admirable achievement, and the book is a very rewarding read.

 'Appetite' is a book that feels important.
 In his direct account of what it's really like to confront our sexuality against the many unforgiving aspects of mainstream popular culture, Smith gives voice to a risky, forward-thinking intelligence, and a daring sense of humor.
 These poems stay conscious, secular, awake in the world.
 They make an argument for queer sensibility, and reach beyond austere notions of desire into truthful complication, exploring what it means to live among, and with, others.
 They challenge us; they mark us; they refuse to be safe.

-Aaron Smith is the author of Appetite, and Blue on Blue Ground, winner of the Agnes Lynch Starrett Poetry Prize, as well as the chapbooks Men in Groups and WhatÕs Required.
-His work has appeared in a number of literary magazines, including Ploughshares and Prairie Schooner, and The Best American Poetry 2013.
-He is assistant professor of creative writing at Lesley University in Cambridge, Massachusetts.learn more
+Aaron Smith is the author of three books of poetry: Primer, Appetite, and Blue on Blue Ground, winner of the Agnes Lynch Starrett Prize.
+His work has appeared in numerous publications including Ploughshares and Best American Poetry.
+A three-time finalist for the Lambda Literary Award, he is the recipient of fellowships from the New York Foundation for the Arts and the Mass Cultural Council.
+He is associate professor of creative writing at Lesley University in Cambridge, Massachusetts.learn more